the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 * **package.json:** The file shows you a list of node package dependencies and other project configuration.

+* **yarn.lock:** By default, create-react-app uses the Yarn as a package manager.
+You can use the Node package manager by adding --use-npm to the create-react-app command.
+You don't need to worry about this file for now.
+If you want to learn more about migrating from Node package manager to Yarn package manager, see https://yarnpkg.com/en/docs/migrating-from-npm.

 * **.gitignore:** The file indicates all files and folders that shouldn't be added to your git repository when using git.
 They should only live in your local project.
 The *node_modules/* folder is such a use case.
 It is sufficient to share the *package.json* file with your peers to enable them to install all dependencies on their own without sharing the whole dependency folder.

 * **public/:** The folder holds development root files, such as *public/index.html*.
 This index is the one displayed on localhost:3000 when developing your app.
 The boilerplate takes care of relating this index with all the scripts in *src/*.